pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 [Here is a query for sweet tea on hari.recipes](https://www.youtube.com/shorts/WWUIRSNdpVs)

-I am not a smart person.
-I had to Google what [polemics](https://en.wikipedia.org/wiki/Polemic) meant when I wrote the section heading because I wanted to make sure it meant what I thought it did (I still am not 100% sure if I used it correctly but it's too late to change now).
+I am not a very clever person.
 But even the most mediocre developer can solve real problems.
-I believe hari.recipes is solving a real problem, and it took very little of my time.
+I believe hari.recipes is solving a real problem, and it took very little of my time to make.

 The rest of this post is about how I built the project.
 But the main takeaway I would like for everyone to have is that we *can* starve the beast, even just a little bit at a time.
 If everyone solves small problems and share those solutions with their friends, maybe we can reclaim a little bit of the "good internet".